Romascu/AnotherMonitorCustom/README.md

 Published under the GNU General Public License v3 https://github.com/AntonioRedondo/AnotherMonitor/blob/master/LICENSE.md

-This app is intended as a custom version of the above app, at this time contains minimal changes, mostly related to description/strings
+This app is intended as a custom version of the above app, at this time contains minimal changes, mostly related to description/strings and logo/icons.